lexibank/tlopo/out/vol3/chapter8.md

 The dark brown wood is strong and durable and provides houseposts and other house members at least in Kwara'ae and in parts of Vanuatu ([Wheatley 1992](../sources/Wheatley1992): 93-95, [Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001): 112).
 The Kwara'ae also plant it to form living fences.
 Among the Nakanai the red seeds provide a dye and the sap provides caulking material and is mixed with clay to make a paint for decorating canoes ([Floyd 1954](../sources/Floyd1954)).
 The bark has medicinal uses ([Record 1945](../sources/Record1945)).

 The POc term _&ast;mʷala(q)u_ almost certainly denoted the Bismarcks species _Glochidion philippicum_.
-Of the other two species represented, G. stipulare is apparently limited to Vanuatu and G. perakense is not reported from the Bismarcks.
+Of the other two species represented, _Glochidion stipulare_ is apparently limited to Vanuatu and _Glochidion perakense_ is not reported from the Bismarcks.

 <table id="3-8-2-4-241-POc-malaqu-a">
 <tr>